AshuraKuranata/project-one/README.md

 ## Day 5 (3/12):

-Continued working on the game start functionality.
-Build of the character stats based on name, class selection.
+Continued working on game functionality through selections.

+### Completed tasks of the day
-Now generates a new character based on character selection and updates character object to reflect new changes.
+* Now generates a new character based on character selection and updates character object to reflect new changes.
 Also added images to reflect the class you have selected.

-Added image designs to the start button, and the town when game starts.
+* Added image designs to the start button, the town, and merchant shop navigation.
+* Completed build of player interaction with initial town square and the shop.
+Purchasing logic and updates to stats has been added

 ### Next Steps
+* Build encounter sequence
-* Aim to build out more functions around the player interacting in town (shop, bar, fight) that will change the menu icons depending on what zone you're in.
+* Aim to build out more functions around the player interacting in town that will change the menu icons depending on what zone you're in.

-* Build fight sequence
+## Day 6 (3/13):

+Final day of preparation.
+Aim to focus on:

+* Building an encounter sequence that if won adds experience, gold, and can level character.
+* Review code to ensure I understand what is happening

+Accomplishments:

+* Added logic for random encounters (2 types of slimes to fight).
+* Battle and retreat fully available
+* Added text dialog for all options
+* If player HP reaches 0, game over screen
+* Added responsive design element into news page (shifts the weekly updates box under the articles)
+* Added a mouseover event listener for the stats for character to appear
+* Fixed bug where nav was covered by the game-over picture

+Finalizing day by reviewing code and practicing for mock interview presentations.

 [^1]: When I was looking into the code, I think this might be one of those cases that using AJAX might be helpful.
 I will explore that later if I have time to review.